medusa-ui/documentation/docs/internals/medusa-flow.md

 The goal of the action handler is simply to execute the action.
 This set of Attributes can be merged with the last used attributes from the session, to then trigger a [re-render](/docs/internals/components.md#renderer) of the template.

+Not all attributes are used for rendering - some are pass-through.
+Those are attributes that do not get used for rendering purposes, but instead pass through all the way down to the JS, where they are interpreted.
+These should be rare; Currently there only exists the 'forwarding' attribute that acts like this.
+Those pass-through attributes get filtered out first and gets merged in later.
+This works the same way for the SocketHandler as it does for the ServerToClient setup.

 This results in a new HTML.

 We then route this HTML though the [Diff Engine](/docs/internals/components.md#diff-engine), together with the last [rendered](/docs/internals/components.md#renderer) HTML from the [session](/docs/internals/components.md#session).